caioleitao/simulation-2d/README.md

 	git clone https://github.com/wrighteagle2d/wrighteaglebase
 	cd wrighteaglebase
 	make
-	./start.sh (These command will start a team in left side) ctrl + shift + T
+	./start.sh # These command will start a team in left side ctrl + shift + T
-	./start.sh -t [TEAMNAME] (These command will start a team in right side) ctrl + K (These command start the game, have fun!) :)
+	./start.sh -t [TEAMNAME] # These command will start a team in right side ctrl + K # These command will start the game, have fun! :)

 ## Compilation Error